 While the Indian fabless industry has made a mark for itself in the global marketplace, our presence in the manufacturing space is close to negligible when it comes to bulk production of chips.

 Naik stated that chip manufacturing requires billions of dollars of investment and opex to keep the factories running.
-According to him, as a country India should focus first on design skills which will eventually help to strngthen the hardware ecosystem.
-A similar view has been shared by Dutta who strongly belives that India is not yet ready for bulk chip manufacturng.
-However, commenting abpout AJIT, Dutta opined that the researchers expect that they will be able to manufacture the microprocessor in bulk within a year or two with keeping the cost as little as Rs.100 ($1.50 approx).
+According to him, as a country, India should focus first on design skills which will eventually help to strengthen the hardware ecosystem.
+A similar view has been shared by Dutta who strongly believes that India is not yet ready for bulk chip manufacturing.
+However, commenting about AJIT, Dutta opined that the researchers expect that they will be able to manufacture the microprocessor in bulk within a year or two with keeping the cost as little as Rs.100 ($1.50 approx).

 The widespread implementation of RISC-V points out to some of the advantages which are beneficial for both the chip designer and the manufacturer.
 All chips follow an instruction set architecture.
 So when you write a high-level computer program, the language compiler breaks it down into the commands which the chip can understand.
 RISC-V allows any company to experiment with CPU design in order to prevent creating cumbersome designs.
 Hence, project coordinators and designers strongly suggest the Indian designers to switch over to open source completely, with RISC-V and ARM taking the industry by storm.